tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

 You may have to reboot after updating in some cases.
 If something goes wrong, you can boot a previous generation and roll back the channel update.
 For more details, consult the [Upgrading section](https://nixos.org/manual/nixos/stable/index.html#sec-upgrading) of the NixOS manual.

-#### M1 Support Updates
+#### Apple Silicon Support Updates

-To update the M1 support module, including the Asahi kernel, U-Boot, and m1n1, you can simply download newer files from this repo under `nix/m1-support` and place them under `/etc/nixos/m1-support`.
+To update the Apple Silicon support module, including the Asahi kernel, U-Boot, and m1n1, you can simply download newer files from this repo under `apple-silicon-support` and place them under `/etc/nixos/apple-silicon-support`.
 Any changes will require a configuration rebuild and reboot to take effect.
-If you wish to customize your kernel, you can edit the kernel config in `/etc/nixos/m1-support/kernel/config`.
-Consult the comments in `/etc/nixos/m1-support/kernel/default.nix` and `/etc/nixos/m1-support/kernel/package.nix` for more details.
+If you wish to customize your kernel, you can edit the kernel config in `/etc/nixos/apple-silicon-support/kernel/config`.
+Consult the comments in `/etc/nixos/apple-silicon-support/kernel/default.nix` and `/etc/nixos/apple-silicon-support/kernel/package.nix` for more details.
 Note that if the kernel device trees change, U-Boot will need to be updated too.

 U-Boot and m1n1 are automatically managed by NixOS' bootloader system.
 If you roll back to a previous generation and things do not work properly due to a device tree incompatibility, you can run `/run/current-system/bin/switch-to-configuration switch` then reboot to force the bootloader and the correct version of U-Boot/m1n1 to be reinstalled and loaded.

-If you want the M1 support module to be upgraded in tandem with NixOS instead of manually downloading new files, you can add it as a channel with the following command:
+If you want the Apple Silicon support module to be upgraded in tandem with NixOS instead of manually downloading new files, you can add it as a channel with the following command:
 ```
-$ sudo nix-channel --add https://github.com/tpwrules/nixos-m1/archive/main.tar.gz m1-support
+$ sudo nix-channel --add https://github.com/tpwrules/nixos-apple-silicon/archive/main.tar.gz apple-silicon-support
 ```

 Modify your `/etc/nixos/configuration.nix` to reference the channel instead of the local files: